The ZIIT Method (Acne Spot Treatment)

-Zinc helps heal wounds, is an antioxidant, and acts as an anti-inflammatory.1-2 It has been shown in several studies to help heal acne.3-5 Be sure to check the label of your zinc bottle to be certain the zinc you are taking is zinc gluconate.
+Zinc helps heal wounds, and acts as an antioxidant and anti-inflammatory agent.1-2 It has been shown in several studies to help heal acne.3-5 Be sure to check the label of your zinc bottle to be certain the zinc you are taking is zinc gluconate.
 While evidence is still not concrete, zinc gluconate may be superior to other varieties of zinc.

 Ibuprofen is an NSAID (non-steroidal anti-inflammatory).
 Other NSAIDs you can use are Naproxen (AKA Naproxen Sodium) or aspirin.
 NSAIDs reduce swelling and have the added benefit of reducing any pain the zit is producing.
 NSAIDs are designed for occasional use.
 Do not take NSAIDs every day on an ongoing basis for acne.